Snapchat Cheating Signs: The Hidden Red Flags

 Set Digital Boundaries as a Couple

 Many couples never discuss expectations around social media and messaging apps.
 What counts as crossing a line?
 Is flirtatious Snapping with someone outside the relationship acceptable?
 Should Snap Map location sharing be mutual?
-These conversations feel uncomfortable, but having them prevents the ambiguity that cheaters exploit.
-If your partner resists even discussing digital boundaries, that resistance itself is informative.
+Is it acceptable to have friends of the opposite sex on Snapchat that your partner does not know about?

 Track Patterns, Not Single Events